programmens/iOS-kernel-UAF/README.md

 ## Why This Matters

-Most public research focuses on *results* (working exploits).
+Most public research focuses on *results*.
 This repository focuses on *process* — the thought patterns, edge case hunting, and allocator behavior mapping that leads to discovery.

 Understanding ***how*** an attacker thinks is more valuable for defenders than a pre-written exploit.